 Through the wildfire mitigation program made possible by additional funding from the rider, SDCEA will significantly increase efforts to reduce the risk of ignition and a resulting wildfire from our electrical system.
 These efforts cannot be accomplished via current vegetation management (maintenance) budget levels.

 The rate rider will be used for a limited time and for the specific and necessary purpose of accelerated funding of vegetation removal to mitigate the threat of wildfires on our system.
 Funding raised through this rider will be used only for wildfire mitigation and will not be absorbed in SDCEA’s general operating budget.
 The board approved a $6 per month rate rider for 2021, with an incremental increase of $1 per year until it reaches $10 (2025).
 The rider will be charged to each service account (security lighting and line retention excluded) on our system.
 The wildfire mitigation rider will be reviewed periodically for effectiveness by the board.
 The monthly charge will “sunset,” or be removed from SDCEA bills, when the wildfire mitigation rider is no longer necessary.

-Your property may also lose power during a wildfire for days, weeks, or months, even if it is not in the direct path of a wildfire, as transmission lines are de-energized or damaged by the blaze.
+Your property may also lose power during a wildfire for days, weeks, or months, even if it is not in the direct path of a wildfire, as transmission and distribution lines are de-energized or damaged by the blaze.

 If you have not already experienced the impacts of a wildfire yourself, imagine a wildfire in your neighborhood or community.
 You or your neighbors may not have a chance to go home and grab things of value before your home burns down.
 Even if your property is insured, it will take you years to literally rebuild your life.